 Bees

 75% of flowering plants are pollinated by bees.
 There are over 20,000 kinds of bees on Earth!
 730 are known species in Canada, with a total of 4000 in North America (and new species are being found every year).
 Bees are classified into two kingdoms- solitary and social.
-See the link attached to this post to read about the different kinds of bees you can find in your backyard
+See here to read about the different kinds of bees you can find in your backyard.

 Ladybugs & Beetles